lafikl/steady.js/README.md

 Steady.js
 =========

-A module to do some logic on the `onscroll` event without performance regressions in a @media-query like conditions.
+A module to do some logic one the `onscroll` event without performance regressions in a @media-query like conditions.